Backpacking Australia 2018: The Definitive Guide

 However, if you’re not, then visiting Australia can see your budget quickly disappear if you’re not careful.
 If you’re constantly eating out and partying, then the compound effect of spending money every day will see your cash reserves dwindle.

 That’s not to say you shouldn’t have a good time during your trip to Australia, just that you should be responsible with your money, or you’ll have none left!

-Below are few Australia travel tips to help you save money and keep costs down while visiting the land down under!
+Below are few tips for backpacking Australia to help you save money and keep costs down while visiting the land down under!

 - A bed in a hostel dorm generally costs around $25-30 a night.
 Depending on what city you are in that price range can vary.
 Toolsoftravel has a good post on how you can save money on accommodation in Australia, which has some great tips!

 - Some hostels have rooms with 10+ beds in, which are cheaper to stay in.
 Personally, I never stay in a room with over eight-beds as the likelihood of getting a decent night’s sleep diminishes.
 If you’re on a budget, then this may be worth doing.
 Expect to pay $15-20 a night for beds in these rooms.

 - Food can be quite expensive, so I would keep eating out to a minimum.
 Every hostel will have a kitchen and cooking your own food is the best way to save money.
 Pasta is really cheap, with a 500g bag costing about 50 cents.
 If you want to save money eat pasta!